kislyuk/argcomplete/README.rst

 Debugging
 ---------
-Set the ``ARC_DEBUG`` variable in your shell to enable verbose debugging every time argcomplete runs.
-Alternatively, you can bypass the bash completion shellcode altogether and interact with the Python code directly with something like this::
+Set the ``ARC_DEBUG`` variable in your shell to enable verbose debug output every time argcomplete runs.
+Alternatively, you can bypass the bash completion shellcode altogether, and interact with the Python code directly with something like this::

     PROGNAME=./{YOUR_PY_SCRIPT} TEST_ARGS='some_arguments with autocompl' _ARC_DEBUG=1 COMP_LINE="$PROGNAME $TEST_ARGS" COMP_POINT=31 _ARGCOMPLETE=1 $PROGNAME 8>&1 9>>~/autocomplete_debug.log